Financial-Times/origami/README.md

 To work with text colors the [`oColorsFor`](#use-case-mixin) mixin and [`oColorsGetTextColor`](#generated-text-colors) function will output a text color based on the background color, which will be a mix of either black or white with the background at the percentage requested.
 You can also mix two colors manually using the [`oColorsMix`](#mix-colors) function, providing two colors (either hex or palette color names) and a percentage at which to mix them.

 When working with the `oColorsFor` and `oColorsGetTextColor` features, the Sass will also automatically test the background color with the generated text color to see if the combination passes Web Content Accessibility Guidelines (WCAG).
-If the combination fails to pass at least WCAG AA you will see an error, if the combination passes AA but only at a larger font size (18px+), there will be a warning.
+If the combination fails to pass at least WCAG AA you will see an error.

 For manually testing color contrasts, you can use [Lea Verou's Contrast Ratio tool](http://leaverou.github.io/contrast-ratio/).